TBoggs05/TBoggs05/README.md

 - 👋 Hi, I’m @TBoggs05
 - I'm an aspring CS and Math student from Oklahoma looking to pursue a programming or engineering related career.
--  I build small indie games and apps using C++ in my free time between classes.
+-  I build small indie games and apps using C++ and other technologies in my free time between classes.
--  I love Video Games and Technology
+-  I love video games, programming, swimming, dogs, and math.
 -  New to Github!